derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

  In the thermal spectrum, the `directional` emitter falls away and only the `source thermal` environment map is used.

-Coordinate System in Mitsuba and MORTICIA
+Coordinate Systems in Mitsuba and MORTICIA
 -----------------------------------------
-The canonical (topocentric) coordinate system for ``MORTICIA`` is with +Z towards the zenith and -Z at nadir. +X is towards the east and +Y towards the north, giving a right-handed coordinate system.
+The canonical local coordinate system for ``MORTICIA`` is with +Z towards the zenith and -Z at nadir. +X is towards the east and +Y towards the north, giving a right-handed coordinate system.
 In the broader context, the earth-centered, earth-fixed (ECEF) system also known as the earth-centered rotational (ECR) coordinate system is right-handed with +Z towards the north pole, +X through the prime meridian (Greenwich) and +Y through 90 degrees longitude measured positive east from the prime merdian.
+The package `astropy` is used to convert from geocentric ECEF to geodetic (latitude, longitude, height above reference ellipsoid).
+See `atropy.coordinates.EarthLocation` class.
+The reference ellipsoid used in `MORTICIA` is the WGS84 ellipsoid, which is the default in `astropy`.

+The terms azimuth and elevation refer to observation or light propagation directions in the local space, where elevation is the angle (typically in degrees) measured from the local horizon and azimuth is the bearing angle measured from north through east.

 The Mitsuba world coordinate system is right-handed (PBRT uses a left-handed system) +Y typically towards the zenith, while the ``MORTICIA`` coordinate system is right-handed with +Z towards the zenith.
 A coordinate transform is therefore often required when moving from ``MORTICIA`` coordinates to Mitsuba world coordinates.
-The recommended method is to transform the REM coordinates in Mitsuba so that the +Z axis is upward by rotating +90 degrees about the x-axis.
+The recommended method is to transform the radiant environement coordinates in Mitsuba so that the +Z axis is upward by rotating +90 degrees about the x-axis.
 This is typically as follows::